 - If used in equal proportions, complementary colors will compete with each other, creating a jarring effect that may make some people feel anxious.

-The complementary color scheme in this bathroom works well, because the background is very light and neutral, whereas the orange-colored accessories can be removed if buyers don't like them.
-Let's say you reversed the colors; with bright orange tile instead of a pleasing neutral.
-Bright orange is very "taste specific" and may cause you to lose home buyers.
+The complementary color scheme in this bathroom works well for home staging, because the background is very light and neutral, whereas the orange accessories are removable if buyers don't like them.
+If you reversed the colors; having bright orange tile instead of a pleasing neutral, it might be a deal breaker for many buyers.

 Neutral color palette

-- Neutral interior colors for home staging include black and white, all the grays in between, beige, taupe, and earth tones.
+- Neutrals include black, white, all the grays in between, beige, taupe and earth tones.

 This beautiful monochromatic bedroom is done in neutral grays

-- Neutral colors are the easiest to decorate with because they blend well with most surroundings and work successfully in all room designs.
+- Neutral colors are the easiest to decorate with because they blend well with most surroundings, go with everyone's furniture, and work successfully in all room designs.